Xiangyin County

-Xiangyin County (湘陰縣 (湘阴县, Xiāngyīn Xiàn)) is a county in Hunan Province, China, it is under the administration of Yueyang City.
+Xiangyin County (湘陰縣 (湘阴县, Xiāngyīn Xiàn)) is a county in Hunan Province, China, under the administration of Yueyang City.
 Located on the southeastern shores of Lake Dongting, the Xiang River runs south to north through the middle lands of the county, the Zi River merges into Dongting in the westeastern margin.
-Xiangyin is bordered by Yueyang County, Yuanjiang City to the north, Heshan District of Yiyang to the west, Wangcheng District of Changsha to the south, Miluo City to the east.
-It has an area of 1,581.5 km2 with rough 770,000 of population, the county is divided into 14 township-level divisions, the county seat is Wenxing Town.
+Xiangyin is bordered by Yueyang County, Yuanjiang City to the north, Heshan District of Yiyang to the west, Wangcheng District of Changsha to the south, and Miluo City to the east.
+It has an area of 1,581.5 km2 with a population of roughly 770,000.
+The county is divided into 14 township-level divisions with the county seat at Wenxing Town.

 Administrative divisions

-After an adjustment of township-level administrative divisions of Xiangyin county on 20 November 2015, Xiangyin has four townships and 10 towns under its jurisdiction, they are:
+After an adjustment of township-level administrative divisions of Xiangyin county on 20 November 2015, Xiangyin has four townships and 10 towns under its jurisdiction.
+They are: